kilogold/confidential-pinata/docs/flows.md

 ### O1.
 Initialize wire details

-`ApplyPendingBalance` immediately after `ConfidentialMint` is specified in **F1**.
+The `ConfidentialMint` CPI followed immediately by the `ApplyPendingBalance` CPI is specified in **F1**.
 HP ElGamal, HP AES, mint authority, and vault authority are reused (**A2**); vault and supply MUST share that ElGamal pubkey and AES, derived from the env authority keypair.
-Still unspecified: which ElGamal proof kinds are attached at Initialize and other dependent instructions besides that pair, such as account configuration.
+Still unspecified: which ElGamal proof kinds are attached at Initialize and other dependent operations besides that CPI pair, such as account configuration.

 ### O2.
 Close wire details